shourov-rahman/nextjs-boilerplate/README.md

 - ⌨️ Form handling with React Hook Form
 - 🔴 Validation library with Zod
 - 🔄 Asynchronous State Management with React Query
+- 📦 Type-safe ORM with DrizzleORM, compatible with PostgreSQL, SQLite, and MySQL